executionByFork/CCDC2019/assets/ubuntu.md

   - `sudo chmod u-s /usr/lib/pt_chown`

 #### Credit Card Data readable to the world
+- EVERY user's home directory has a `cc_data.txt` file that anyone can read (?? wtf ??)
 - `ls -l ~/cc_data.txt` to show file permissions
+- `sudo find /home -name "*cc_data*" | xargs sudo chmod o-r`
-- `sudo chmod o-r cc_data.txt` to remove read permissions for other accounts
+  - finds every one of these files and removes read permissions for `other` accounts